Achievable logoAchievable logo

 Angioedema

 Swelling of the deeper layers of the skin and tissues, commonly affecting the face, lips, throat, and feet.
-Usually caused by allergies.
+It’s often triggered by an allergic reaction.

 Benign prostatic hyperplasia